sublimelsp/LSP/docs/src/language_servers.md

 !!! tip "We recommend installing [LSP-json](https://packagecontrol.io/packages/LSP-json)."
     [LSP-json](https://packagecontrol.io/packages/LSP-json) provides completions and diagnostics when editing JSON files that adhere to a JSON schema.

+!!!
+For legacy ST3 docs, see <a href="https://lsp.readthedocs.io">lsp.readthedocs.io</a>.

 ## Angular